 Productivity is an ongoing concern for the construction sector.
 The people, process and product conundrum that make up the sum of many parts influencing efficiencies are not showing any significant signs of improvement.
-On the 21 November at the De Vere, Canary Wharf the Construction Productivity Conference gathered together those who have the skills to define a roadmap to create a climate for change.
-With statistics finding only 64% of the hours worked deemed to be productive - the event will focus on new technologies, logistics, supply chains and materials management together with developing human resources to establish a workforce that is fit for the future.Construction Productivity Conference was focused on: Product, Process and People and is aimed at: developer clients, architects, engineers, contractors, government departments, councils, local authorities, local enterprise partnerships and building technology suppliers that are interested in finding ways of processing productivity within the construction sector.
+On 24 November in London, the Construction Productivity Conference will gather together those who have the skills to define a roadmap to create a climate for change.
+With statistics finding only 64% of the hours worked deemed to be productive - the event will focus on new technologies, logistics, supply chains and materials management together with developing human resources to establish a workforce that is fit for the future.Construction Productivity Conference will focused on: Product, Process and People and is aimed at: developer clients, architects, engineers, contractors, government departments, councils, local authorities, local enterprise partnerships and building technology suppliers that are interested in finding ways of processing productivity within the construction sector.

 Construction Productivity Conference is the conference to attend in 2020 if you are looking to address inefficiencies and poor productivity within the construction sector via upskilling, use of AV/VR technology, IT department, training and new technology methods of construction – such as offsite methods.